google-parfait/tensorflow-federated/docs/api_docs/python/tff/learning/Model.md

 #### Returns:

-A structure of tensors (as supported by `tf.contrib.framework.nest`) to be aggregated across clients.
+A structure of tensors (as supported by `tf.nest`) to be aggregated across clients.